mksmlnbrn/instructions/README.md

 * A laptop.
 * A GitHub account (free).
-* Pre-Configured VirtualBox Image (Recommended):

-  We will provide a downloadable VirtualBox image that includes all necessary software (Git, Node.js, text editor, Docker, etc.).
+  During the workshop we will work on GitHub Codespaces.
 This ensures everyone has a uniform environment, reducing setup issues.

 ## Technical Setup